Joao-Peterson/pnet/README.md

 This implementation uses matrix representation and custom independent algorithms by the author for sensing and firing the petri net.

+Positive and negative arcs are separated instead of using a single matrix for weighted arcs, that allows for arcs to be defined from a place to that same place, which is intended design/functionality.

 # TODO

 - Prioritized petri net, add priority to transitions
 - Make special calls for reading the output, or make up another type of abstraction that don't involves matrix_int_t
 - Callback for output change
 - Analysis tools
+- Analysis to highlight mutual firing transitions
 - PNML support
 - Better abstraction for embedding purposes
 - Timed implementation for embedded systems, custom timers